-When I’m doing psychological counselling with clients, I keep concepts and principles from the following resources in mind.
+When I’m doing psychological counselling with clients, I keep the following resources in mind.

 Mindfulness and Relaxation

-To best achieve your goals during psychological counselling, it is recommended to do some form of mindfulness or relaxation practice twice daily.
+To best achieve your goals during psychological counselling, doing some form of mindfulness or relaxation practice at least twice daily can help you be as free as possible from anxiety, tension, and the repeated negative thoughts of a depressed mind.
+As little as 5 minutes, several times a day can have amazing results.
 Research has shown the regular practice of mindfulness improves mood and reduces anxiety.
-Along with a background on mindful practices, these websites provide examples of recordings you can use at home.
+Along with a background on mindful practices, the following websites provide examples of exercises you can do at home or on the run.

 Tara Brach - beautiful, well-paced, and calming mindfulness exercises posted since 2009.